 33. Evelyn Del Ray is Moving Away by Meg Medina

-Equal parts affirming and hopeful, if you need a children’s book that teaches kids social skills for coping with a friend moving, this the one.
+Equal parts affirming and hopeful, if you need social skills books for kids to help cope with a friend moving, this is the one.
 Daniela can’t believe Evelyn won’t live across the street anymore.
 But, focusing on cherished memories and keeping in touch helps her manage.

 34. The Heart and the Bottle by Oliver Jeffers

 There is a wonder and magic to childhood.
 We don’t realize it at the time, of course . . . yet the adults in our lives do.
 They encourage us to see things in the stars, to find joy in colors and laughter as we play.
 But what happens when that special someone who encourages such wonder and magic is no longer around?

 35. The Memory String by Eve Bunting

 Each button on Laura’s memory string represents a piece of her family history.
 The buttons Laura cherishes the most belonged to her mother—a button from her prom dress, a white one off her wedding dress, and a single small button from the nightgown she was wearing on the day she died.